Go Back

 Can You Win Set For Life Twice?

-The odds of winning the top Set For Life prize once are nearly 1 in 15.3 million, so the chances of winning twice are very slim.
+To put it into perspective, the odds of winning the top Set For Life prize once are around 1 in 15.3 million.
+That means the chances of winning it twice are astronomically small—but not impossible.

 If You Win Set For Life Can You Take a Lump Sum?